DeannaCarina/CI-MP-1/README.md

 <img src="assets/images-readme/colour-type-box.png" alt="Image showing background colour of text box in types.html" height="300px">

 ### Icons
 The icons used in the website were taken from <a href="https://fontawesome.com/">Font Awesome</a>, they can be seen throughout the site, are used on all pages for the social media links, and are used as calls to action in the Islands and Types pages to aid in navigation.
-Font Awesome is also the source of the icon used in the tab of the browser for <em>Travel Caribbean</em>.
+Font Awesome is also the source of the icon used in the tab of the browser for <em>Travel Caribbean</em>.<br><br>
+The icon used in the header section of the website on all pages was designed in Microsoft Powerpoint.
+It is made up of a generic png image of some palm trees and incorporated with a border, shadows and light blue eliptical shape (to signify the sea).

 ### Design - Images
 All stationary images on the Home, Gallery and Contact pages, as well as the background images in the downloadable brochure were taken from my personal photography portfolio, I felt that as I have a personal connection to the majority of the photographs on the website, I would have a better understanding of how the images interact with everything else on the page, I also had the advantage of knowing where each photograph was taken, so the labels on the images in the Gallery are all true and accurate.<br><br>